pratikkumar15/labpage/content/post/2024March01/index.md

 ---
-title: Kumar lab will open at NCBS
+title: Lab is open!
-date: 2024-11-14
+date: 2025-02-20
 image:
   focal_point: 'smart'
 ---

-The lab will start at NCBS–TIFR in March 2025!
+The lab has opened its doors at NCBS–TIFR!

 <!--more-->
-We are hiring at all levels.
-Please get in touch with Pratik to check about open positions or chat about collaborative projects.
+We are currently seeking candidates at all levels to join our team.
+Please get in touch with Pratik with to check about open positions (send your CV), or chat about collaborative projects.